gofr-dev/website/README.md

 ```

 Finally, open [http://localhost:3000](http://localhost:3000) in your browser to view the website.
+## WITH DOCKER SETTING UP IS EASY :
+Just use this command to build :
+-->  docker build . -t (img-name)
+to run this image :-
+-->  docker run -p 3000:3000 (img-name)
+And you will have project locally without installing dependencies and open [http://localhost:3000] to view website in browser.
 ## Customizing

 You can start editing this template by modifying the files in the `/src` folder.
 The site will auto-update as you edit these files.